System Institution Leaders

 institutions across the state to provide traditional four-year degree programs, awarding

-bachelor's and advanced degress.
+bachelor's and advanced degrees.
 Together with Palmetto College, these institutions

 and their leaders are dedicated to their students, and to their local communities.